Router Bit Setup

 The depth gauge is placed on the bottom of the router base with the appropriate notch above the router bit for the desired depth - CIRCULAR Notch = STANDARD and TRIANGULAR Notch = CONCAVE, as shown in the illustration above.

-Alternatively, a box can be placed on the bottom of the jig, then adjust the bit until it is slightly above the top of the upper surface of the load beam collar.
-A better install can be achieved by always having the box slightly below the lip of the routed cavity.
+Alternatively, a box can be placed on the bottom of the jig, and the bit can be adjusted until it is slightly above the top of the upper surface of the load beam collar.
+Keeping the box slightly below the lip of the routed cavity ensures a better install.

 Doing a test run on a foam scrap is an excellent idea to ensure everything is correct before proceeding.